 Route A (Mountain biking loop)

 Personally, this would be my highest recommend route.
 You’ll get to see everything and have the most amazing adventure.
+This is super kid friendly mountain bike route and is also plenty entertaining for adults.
 When you enter the campground, notice the fire road to the right of the self-registration board, that’s where this mountain biking loop finishes.
 Starting from McKay Crossing campground, begin mountain biking from the Peter Skene Ogden Trail to the right of the metal bridge.
 Notice that the sign says uphill only and take this into account with your abilities.
 The trail is uphill for seven miles straight (no kidding) and gains 2200 feet in those seven miles.
 It’s so totally worth it though because the whole time you’ll be a stone’s throw away from the creek, which you can scramble down to at ANY time and slide down natural water slides, cool off in the creek, or wade under waterfalls.
 There are more than 10 waterfalls on the trail!
 See our favorite falls to stop at below.

 Now for a change of scenery.
 After you Finish the Peter Skene Ogden Trail and top out even with the lake, follow the signs for “downhill bike route” to the right, over the bridge and onto the highway.
 The great thing is, there is very little traffic on the highway and the speed limit is 30 mph.
 Enjoy 8 miles of the wind in your face, views of snow-capped mountains, and the lush forest blurring past you on the left and right.
 After eight miles, 30 minutes, you will have to start searching the right side of the road for Fire Access Road NF-9736.
 Trust me on this, you don’t want to miss it.
 If you get to the dirt road that you used to drive into the campground you’ve gone too far.
 If you end up on that dirt road you’ll be stuck with a long, seemingly endless (2 mile) uphill ride back to your car at McKay Crossing.
 If you’re on the right fire road you’ll come out right at the campground.